22dla/dla/README.md

-The repository of a student of Oil and Gas University Evgeny Volkov
+Repository of oil and gas University student Evgeny Volkov